spitzerUH/distributed_systems/README.md

 ---

-The peer-to-peer connection needs ICE candidate to determine how the communication is formed It emits ```webrtc-candidate``` message type with following payload:
+The peer-to-peer connection needs ICE candidate to determine how the communication is formed.
+It emits ```webrtc-candidate``` message type with following payload:
 ```json
 {